kenos1/save-suroi-together/README.md

 ### Unoriginality

 The game deviates from its precursor -- Surviv.io -- at a small degree.
 This is an issue that has caused the very unchanging player count.
-The game mostly depends on the former Surviv.io playerbase, and those people do not have an incentive to play Suroi if Resurviv has the original content **and** Suroi's content is much more bland and empty.
+The game mostly depends on the former Surviv.io playerbase, and those people do not have an incentive to play Suroi if Resurviv has the original content and Suroi's content is **the same but bland and empty**.

 **Glaring Examples**
 | Suroi.io | Surviv.io | Similarities |